Special Paint Finishes, Chalk Emulsion Paint on Furniture

 The prep work

-I began the arduous task of sanding back the thick varnish, optimistic that this job would be finished within a week… a month had gone by and I was still sanding.
+I began the arduous task of sanding back the thick varnish, optimistic that this job would be finished within a week… a month had gone by, and I was still sanding.

 Applying Chalk Emulsion Paint on Furniture

-This labour of love was becoming more of a labour than a love.
-Once the shiny varnished had vanished, the rich red of the mahogany shown through, and the love began to grow.
+Once the shiny varnish had vanished, the rich red of the mahogany showed through, and the love began to grow.

-Add the chalk emulsion paint (two coats) a good massage of wax over the paint, and the finish I desired came through.
+Add the chalk emulsion paint (two coats), a good massage of wax over the paint, and the finish I desired came through.

 And voila, we now have extra storage and an incentive to collect more items… which could prove dangerous.